CLARIAH/virtuoso-quad-log/README.md

  - [x] check if CheckpointAuditTrail is enabled when running this logger (cfg_item_value)
  - [x] multiple trx files (wrapper script)
  - [ ] escaping literals (at least newlines and quotes, check the nquads spec)
- - [ ] make it stateful so we don't re-parse the same files over and over again
  - [ ] remove checkpoint statement before committing and deploying

  - [ ] try multiple insertion strategies and see if we can trigger all cases in the log (LOG_INSERT, LOG_INSERT_SOFT etc.)

+ - [ ] make it stateful so we don't re-parse the same files over and over again
+ - [ ] being able to go over the 50k rdf-patch files using resource-list indexes
+ - [ ] make the update process atomic